- What are calcium salts? How do calcium salts work?

 - Which drugs or supplements interact with calcium salts?

-- Is calcium salts safe to take if I'm pregnant or breastfeeding?
+- Are calcium salts safe to take if I'm pregnant or breastfeeding?

 - What else should I know about calcium salts?

 Calcium is an important mineral required for the proper functioning of many organs and tissues.
 Calcium is needed for the heart, skeletal muscles, and nervous system to work properly.
 Additionally, calcium plays an important role in blood coagulation (stops bleeding).